 Participants—dressed as everything from cowboys to hot dogs with condiments—hit the streets early, with some sporting race-issued pink T-shirts featuring the city’s iconic Painted Ladies houses.
 Others went all out in cartoon, comic book or spotted cow costumes and helmets.

-While transit agencies worked to help others arrive on time or reroute for errands and other commitments with as few hassles as possible, other organizations urged city visitors to allow extra time to attend events along heavily trafficked corridors, while another offered wise counsel on the evergreen importance of hydration.
+While transit agencies worked to help others arrive on time (opens in new tab) or reroute (opens in new tab) for errands and other commitments with as few hassles as possible, other organizations urged city visitors to allow extra time (opens in new tab) to attend events (opens in new tab) along heavily trafficked corridors (opens in new tab), while another offered wise counsel on the evergreen importance of hydration (opens in new tab).

 From morning and well into the afternoon, it was prime time for people watching.